sonatype/docker-nexus3/README.md

 ## Notes

+* Our [system requirements](https://help.sonatype.com/display/NXRM3/System+Requirements) should be taken into account when provisioning the Docker container.
 * Default user is `admin` and the uniquely generated password can be found in the `admin.password` file inside the volume.
 See [Persistent Data](#user-content-persistent-data) for information about the volume.

 * It can take some time (2-3 minutes) for the service to launch in a